-- T-T was exhibited in the lesson (teacher action followed by teacher action; for example, the teacher asked a question, then rephrased the question).
+• T-T was exhibited in the lesson (teacher action followed by teacher action; for example, the teacher asked a question, then rephrased the question).

-- ns S-S: 0 T-S-T: 51 T-T: 103

-smographics

-mographics
+ns S-S:0 T-S-T:51 T- Г: 103

+emographics

+mographics Pattern Sum S01 - Student teacher a que:

 1 Questions

-mary

-1 Ouestions

-1 Ouestio
+mary T03b- 19 S05-T07 S02 - Student student questi

+1000101

-- S-S was counted (how many times a student action was followed by another student action, such as a student responding to a teacher posed question followed by another student asking that student a question)
+• S-S was counted (how many times a student's action was followed by another student's action, such as a student responding to a teacher-posed question followed by another student asking that student a question)

-- T-S-T was counted (teacher action, followed by student action, followed by teacher action this is the normal interaction in class, but this pattern could be any number of things therefore, the pattern count helps identify the predominant fingerprint of the teacher.
+• T-S-T was counted (teacher action, followed by student action, followed by teacher action - this is the normal interaction in class, but this pattern could be any number of things - therefore, the pattern count helps identify the predominant fingerprint of the teacher.

 What does this information tell us as observers and teachers being observed?
 In this case, an S-S pattern occurred zero times, indicating that a student did not respond to another student.
 This essentially is a lesson devoid of student-to-student interactions.
-Fifty-one times the teacher responded after a student response (the normal classroom interaction pattern that is often less effective), and one hundred and three times, the teacher followed themselves up with another statement or question.
+When there is a number for S-S, check Code Summary to determine if that number comprises any S2 (student asking another student a question) or S4 (student making a comment to another student).
+Otherwise, the number would probably mean a student action directed to the teacher.
+Fifty-one times the teacher responded after a student response (T-S-T, the normal classroom interaction pattern that is often less effective), and one hundred and three times, the teacher followed themselves up with another statement or question (T-T).
 This rough measure of classroom interaction tells us that the teacher is the main communicator in the classroom; students are somewhat passive and do not interact with each other in some manner.